donnigundala/dgcore-database/docs/SCHEMA.md

 # PostgreSQL Schema Support Guide

-This guide covers PostgreSQL schema support in dgcore-database.
+This guide covers PostgreSQL schema support in dg-database.

 ## Overview

 PostgreSQL schemas provide a way to organize database objects into logical groups.
-The `dgcore-database` plugin supports schemas through the `search_path` parameter, allowing you to:
+The `dg-database` plugin supports schemas through the `search_path` parameter, allowing you to:

 - Use custom schemas instead of the default `public` schema
 - Implement multi-tenancy with schema isolation